TIBHannover/cross-modal_entity_consistency/README.md

 ## Reproduce Paper Results

-We have provided all necessary metainformation and features to reproduce the results reported in the paper.
+We have provided all necessary meta information and features to reproduce the results reported in the paper.
 This step requires to download all the dataset as described in [Build Dataset](#Build-Dataset).
 In case you have modified the dataset paths, please specify the correct paths to the features, splits, etc. in the corresponding [config files](https://github.com/TIBHannover/cross-modal_entity_consistency/blob/master/test_yml).